Apollo vs. Highperformr: Which is Better?

 The real questions you should ask:

-How important is database size and accuracy versus the freshness of your intent signals?
+• How important is database size and verified accuracy versus the freshness of your intent signals?

-Apollo is a full-stack B2B sales platform that combines a 270M+ contact database with multichannel outreach, a built-in dialer, CRM functionality, and conversation intelligence.
+Apollo is a full-stack B2B sales platform that combines a 230M+ contact database with multichannel outreach, a built-in dialer, CRM functionality, and conversation intelligence.
 Sales teams find prospects, run email and phone sequences, book meetings, and manage deals without leaving one platform.
+Apollo is rated 4.8/5 across 7,142 G2 reviews.

-Apollo's strength is consolidation: customers report replacing their data provider, outreach platform, and dialer with a single subscription starting at $49/seat/month.
+Apollo's strength is consolidation: customers report replacing their data provider, outreach platform, and dialer with a single subscription.
 The trade-off is depth.
 Its CRM and deal management lag behind dedicated tools, its credit system adds complexity, and its data coverage outside English-speaking markets needs testing before you commit.

 Highperformr takes a signal-first approach to sales intelligence.
 Instead of starting with a static database, it starts with real-time behavioral data (job changes, LinkedIn engagement, competitor interactions, and social activity), then enriches those signals with contact data from a 450M+ contact database.